Through research funding and innovation, we are able to advance the field of kidney health and transform lives.

-The Kidney Research Institute (KRI) has been chosen to engineer a kidney tissue chip to predict drug safety.
-The aim is to design human tissue chips that replicate human organs in order to test drugs in their early stages to see if they will cause complications to the organs.
+The Kidney Research Institute (KRI) has engineered a kidney tissue chip to predict drug safety.
+The aim is to design human tissue chipsthat replicate human organs in order to test drugs in their early stages to see if they will cause complications to the organs.
 Dr. Jonathan Himmelfarb and his colleagues propose to design, implement and test a tissue engineered human kidney microphysiological system.
 According to Dr. Himmelfarb, “this is a new and very exciting direction for the Kidney Research Institute, in multidisciplinary partnership with our many UW colleagues.”

-The Wearable Artificial Kidney (WAK) has been granted Expedited Access Pathway status by the FDA, after the device performed successfully in its first U.S. clinical trial at UWMC.
+The Artificial Kidney was granted Expedited Access Pathway status by the FDA, after the device performed successfully in its first U.S. clinical trial at UWMC.
 This is one of the first innovations in dialysis technology in decades and it has enormous potential to change patients’ quality of life.

 Re-creating kidney disease in a petri dish

 Dr. Benjamin Freedman and colleagues have, for the first time, successfully grown mini-kidney organoids from pluripotent stem cells and then used a gene-editing technique to engineer the organoids with genetic changes linked to kidney disease, re-creating kidney disease in a petri dish and paving the way for personalized kidney regeneration and drug testing.

 The first Scribner Shunt was successfully used on a patient in 1960.

 Seattle has long been the place for kidney research.
 In 1960, Dr. Belding H. Scribner, the first division head of nephrology at the University of Washington, and his colleagues developed a blood access device for hemodialysis called the Scribner Shunt, providing a lifeline for patients with kidney failure.